adilsonmedronha/Regression_problems/README.md

-# Regression cases based on Linear regression.
+# Regression cases based on Linear method.

 obs: Logistic Regression is addressed at Classification_problems rep.